jmarshrossney/rewilding-mathematics-beta/README.md

 For now, send the photo to me.
 Use the syntax `![alt text](/assets/images/<image_name>.jpg)` in your file where you want the image displayed.

-In future This should not be so awkward in future but I want to avoid committing lots of photos to version control before we settle in.
+This should not be so awkward in future but I want to avoid committing lots of photos to version control before we settle in.

 ## Building the website locally